jatofg/nawa/docs/filters.md

 There are three criteria that can be used for filtering.
 A filter matches if and only if **all** of the defined conditions match.
 A filter without any conditions matches all requests.
+You can alter this behavior by inverting the filter (see the end of this section).

-- Request path: You define a path.
-Only requests under this path match.
+- Request path: Only files below one of the given paths match.
-- File extension: Only files with the given file extension match.
+- File extension: Only files with one of the given file extensions match.
 - Regex: Only URIs matched by a regular expression match.

 As an example, we use a `ForwardFilter`, but `BlockFilter`s and